diverso-lab/transformo/README.md

 # Validation Environment (Drupal MySQL -> WordPress MySQL)

-We first must download the repository:
+In this section we detail how to generate a Drupal instance with test data as source system and an empty WordPress instance as target system to validate the migration functionality of the transformo framework.
+We first must clone the repository:
 ```
 $ git clone https://github.com/diverso-lab/transformo
 $ cd transformo
 ```

-Then, we will move to the mysql branch
+Then, we will move to the mysql branch:
 ```
 $ git checkout mysql
 $ cd dp-to-wp